analyticascent/confounder/confounder_pipeline.md

 Before Confounder can even be used, we need to determine what information does a client want to check for the presence of in a news article or academic study.
 For policy issues, it's often just a matter of listing all the possible *trade-offs involved* as well as the *confounding variables* that conceal them. **But generally, any criteria about statistical claims (X leads to Y) can boil down to these:**

+&nbsp;

 1. **Variables:**
-    * What are the X and Y variables in question? (this is truly what defines the topic the item list is for)
+    * What are the X and Y variables in question? (this is truly what defines the topic the criteria is for)
     * Are units of measurement for them invariant? ("mass shooting" and "terrorist attacks" are not invariant but individual deaths are, also consider what base rate fallacy means when choosing metrics)
     * If using any composite variables, how were they formed? (how you combine or weigh the components can change the results)
 2. **Sampling:**